vnh7t/Leetcode-Blind-75-Gprep/README.md

 A link exists.
 Then we move down the tree following the link to the next child level.
 The algorithm continues with searching for the next key character.
 A link does not exist.
 Then we create a new node and link it with the parent's link matching the current key character.
 We repeat this step until we encounter the last character of the key, then we mark the current node as an end node and the algorithm finishes.
 Insertion of keys into a trie

-Figure 7.
-Insertion of keys into a trie.

 Time complexity : O(m)O(m), where m is the key length.
 In each iteration of the algorithm, we either examine or create a node in the trie till we reach the end of the key.
 This takes only mm operations.